 Taman Tumbina Bintulu is among the unique places to visit in Bintulu Sarawak.
 It is essentially a zoo and a botanical garden in one.

-Taman Tumbina showcases Borneo’s unique collection of various flora and fauna, and covers 57 hectares.
+Taman Tumbina showcases Borneo’s unique collection of various flora and fauna and covers 57 hectares.
 There is plenty to see, and you’ll need a map to guide yourself.
 Some of the best attractions are the animal enclosures with native tigers, flamingos, ostriches and more.

 There is also a great collection of flora.
 The Orchid Garden is a popular display as well as the desert display with a great succulent collection.
-There’s also a canteen, rest area and gift shop.

 Entry fee at time of writing is RM2 for adults and RM0.50 for children.